 8. Explore Shamian Island

 While its history is far from pretty, modern day Shamian Island is.
 Guangzhou’s sandbank island was once a base for British and French colonial powers and a hub for the trade of opium.
 It wasn’t much more than a swanky, cashed-up drug den, until the Chinese halted the destructive opium trade in the 19th Century and cleaned up its rather stunning act.
-Today you’ll find atmospheric, tree-lined streets and a Parisian vibe with grand buildings and pretty Victorian houses along with great swathes of gorgeous garden, a statue trail kids will love and an abundance of quaint cafes.
-But if you ask my daughter, the highlight is the head-sized cotton candy for sale along its main boulevard.
+Today you’ll find atmospheric, tree-lined streets and a Parisian vibe with grand buildings and pretty Victorian houses along with gorgeous gardens, a statue trail and an abundance of quaint cafes.

 9. Enjoy a night at the Guangzhou Opera